 In May 2002, the First Annual University Service Council Award was presented during the last faculty meeting of the 2001-2002 academic year.

-Distinguished Scholarship Award
+Scholarship and Creative Achievement Award

 UNC Asheville Distinguished Teacher of the Year

 This is UNC Asheville's original teaching award, presented during Spring Commencement to a member of the Faculty who is judged a "Distinguished Teacher."
 A monetary award accompanies this recognition and all Distinguished Teachers are listed in the UNC Asheville catalog.
 This award reflects the high priority and importance placed on teaching at UNC Asheville.
 Any full-time faculty member (Lecturer, Instructor, Assistant Professor, Associate Professor, and Professor) shall be eligible, except for those faculty who have previously won the award.

 The concept of a Distinguished Teacher Award carries with it certain assumptions, among which are:

 - Teaching is an art; no exact measurement or measuring devices can ever assure an objective determination of successful teaching since no definition of good teaching is ever wholly accurate or even desirable; effectiveness in the classroom carries with it the indefinable factors of character, personality, enthusiasm, and creativity.

 - The selection of an outstanding teacher by one's peers and one's students will always involve a degree of subjectivity; there can be no guarantee that in any given year, the award will recognize the single best instructor on campus; instead, the award will recognize one outstanding teacher; over a period of years, the probability is that a variety of good instructors from various fields will have an equal opportunity for recognition.

 - The selection process requires a trust in our colleagues; we must assume that those on the Teaching Awards Committee will act professionally and in the best interest of the faculty and the university.